Camera aperture is one of a photographer's most important creative tools. Find out everything you need to know about it in this article.

 1.0, 1.1, 1.2, 1.4, 1.6, 1.8, 2.0, 2.2, 2.5, 2.8, 3.2, 3.5, 4.0, 4.5.
 5.0, 5.6, 6.3, 7.1, 8.0, 9.0, 10, 11, 13, 14, 16, 18, 20, 22, 25, 29, 32

+Now we have the aperture settings figured out.
 Crazy, huh?
 Fortunately, you don’t have to know the actual aperture size to use this element of exposure effectively.
 It is important to know the concept, to understand exposure as well as the next term we're going to explore:

-The aperture size also controls the depth of field of an image.
+The aperture size also controls the depth of field and sharpness of an image.
 That's the range of acceptable sharpness in a photo, measured in distances from the focal plane of the camera.
-The range changes with the aperture setting, and shifts with your focus setting.
+The range changes with the aperture photography setting, and shifts with your focus setting.
 Think of it as an area of sharpness that moves back and forth between your camera and infinity as you focus.

 Calculating depth of field is a complex operation based on several factors, starting with the focal length of the lens and the effective aperture size.
 It also depends on the size of your camera's sensor.